CloudLabs-Samples/EduLabs/DataScience/JupyterNotebook-linux/Readme.md

 JupyterLab is the latest web-based interactive development environment for notebooks, code, and data.
 Its flexible interface allows users to configure and arrange workflows in data science, scientific computing, computational journalism, and machine learning.
 A modular design invites extensions to expand and enrich functionality.

 ### Jupyter Notebook
-The Jupyter Notebook is the original web application for creating and sharing computational documents.
-It offers a simple, streamlined, document-centric experience.
+The Jupyter Notebook is an open-source web application that allows you to create and share documents that contain live code, equations, visualizations, and narrative text.
+Its uses include data cleaning and transformation, numerical simulation, statistical modeling, data visualization, machine learning, and much more.

 After completing this, you will learn how to: